viniciusdacal/redux-arc/README.md

 > If you provide extra params in the actionCreator call, all of them will be under the options object.

 ## Types
-When you call `createAsyncActions`, you also receive types. types is just an object that contains all your action types, including request and response.
+When you call `createAsyncActions`, you also receive types.
+Types is just an object that contains all your action types, including request and response.

 Basically, what we do, is converting to uppercase the name you gave for your action creators.
 So, if you provide a name like `list`, you will have
 `types.LIST`, which is and object containing `REQUEST` and `RESPONSE`